Symptoms and treatment of colon cancer in dogs

 Treatment of GISTs

-Treatment for GISTs usually involves surgical removal of the tumor.
+Treatment for GISTs typically involves surgical removal of the tumor.
 In some cases, targeted therapy with drugs that target specific mutations in the tumor cells may be considered.
 The prognosis varies depending on the stage of the tumor and the success of the treatment.

 Colon cancer in dogs